wp-plugins/custom-field-images/readme.txt

 === Custom Field Images ===
 Contributors: scribu
 Donate link: http://scribu.net/projects
-Tags: custom-fields, images, thumbs
+Tags: custom fields, images, thumbs
 Requires at least: 2.5
 Tested up to: 2.6+
-Stable tag: 1.4
+Stable tag: trunk

 Display images at the top of your post content, excerpt and feed using custom fields.